Ajatt-Tools/mpvacious/README.md

 3) Enable `clipboard autocopy` in mpvacious by pressing `t` in the `advanced menu`
 4) When you find an unknown word, make a card with Yomichan
-5) Go back to mpv and add the snapshot and the audio clip to the card you've just made by pressing `m` in the `advanced menu`
+5) Go back to mpv and add the snapshot and the audio clip to the card you've just made by pressing `m` in the `advanced menu`.
+Pressing `shift+m` will overwrite any existing data in media fields.

 Don't forget to set the right timings if the sentence is split between multiple subs.